Zenvo TS1 GT

 The Zenvo TS1 GT is a limited production sports car manufactured by Danish automobile manufacturer Zenvo Automotive.
 It was unveiled at the 2016 Geneva Motor Show.
 Though the TS1 GT shares a similar chassis and body with its predecessor, the ST1, its new powertrain and upgraded interior earn it a new model designation along with the 'grand tourer' qualification.
 The production of the car is planned to be limited at 5 units per year, an increase from the limited 15-car total production run of its predecessor.

 Specifications

 Engine

-The Zenvo TS1 GT is powered by a 5.8-litre Twin-supercharged V8 engine developed in-house, rated at 823 kW at 7,100 rpm and 1139 Nm of torque at 5,500 rpm.
+The Zenvo TS1 GT is powered by a 5.8-litre Twin-supercharged V8 engine which is based on a Chevrolet GM architecture and is further modified and developed in-house, rated at 823 kW at 7,100 rpm and 1139 Nm of torque at 5,500 rpm.
 The engine has mid-rear mounted position.

 Transmission and suspension

 The TS1 GT is equipped with a 7-speed dual-clutch automatic with helical-cut dog gears.
 The transmission is paired with a Torsen limited-slip differential and the clutch consists of two 240 mm discs.
 The car uses double wishbone suspension coupled with adjustable shocks and composite anti-roll bars on the front and rear axles.
 A hydraulic lifting mechanism is able to raise the front axle by 50 mm for extra ground clearance.